 Registrants who request to join the event via Zoom will receive a link on the Monday before the program.
-The program is open to the public at no cost and will be held in the Shepler Ballroom, located in the Shepler Center Complex.
-Due to COVID, seating is limited to 80 people, but early registrants can join by Zoom.
+The program is open to the public at no cost and will be held in the McCasland Foundation Ballroom, located in the McMahon Centennial Complex.
+Early registrants can join by Zoom.
 If you are interested in participating, please register online at the link below.

-Late registration will be available the day of the event starting at 5:00 pm outside the Shepler Ballroom.
+Late registration will be available the day of the event starting at 5:00 pm outside the McCasland Foundation Ballroom.

 "CU Empowering Women in Leadership and STEM" is sponsored by CU Lectures and Concerts and the CU Home Savings Bank Endowed Lectureship in Organizational Leadership.
 The CU Engineering Club will host the event.

 For more information, contact Mr. Christopher Sauer, firstname.lastname@example.org or (580) 581-2395.

 5:20 pm Welcome

 The program will begin with the presentation of colors by members of the Comanche Battalion, Cameron's Army Reserve Officer Training Corps (ROTC) unit, and the Pledge of Allegiance.
 Following the presentation of colors, women veterans from the local community will be recognized for their contributions and leadership.
 See the Honorees section below for photos and bios of the honorees.